-Join Simon Oldfield as he explores the new, exciting, and somewhat mysterious world of NFTs.
+Laguna Art Museum presents Simon Oldfield, in association with Pindrop, as he explores the new, exciting, and somewhat mysterious world of NFTs.
 Non-fungible token, or NFT, is a hot topic that’s been gaining interest around the globe, but what does it mean exactly?
-In this talk, Oldfield will shed insight on this uprising trend of NFTs and their role in the Art World.
+Oldfield will shed insight on this uprising trend of NFTs, and their role in the Art World.

 Advance tickets recommended.